Sovendus-GmbH/Generic-Sovendus-Checkout-Products-Postback-Integration-Documentation/generic-server-side.md

 ## 4. External Product-ID

 Every campaign at Sovendus receives its own fixed alphanumerical Product-ID.
 This Product-ID has to be added to the API call transfer.
-The Product-ID is permanently assigned to your product.\  \
+The Product-ID is permanently assigned to your product.<br> <br>
 You receive this Product-ID from your contact at Sovendus or you can learn it from paragraph 2 of this documentation.

 ## 5. Token